 The potential effectiveness of chemical warfare is increasing with improved methods of dissemination, such as artillery shells, grenades, missiles, and aircraft and submarine spray guns.
 Some protection against chemical weapons is possible using suits, sealed vehicles, and shelters.
 Such countermeasures usually protect against nuclear fallout and biological warfare as well.
 Lethal chemical weapons are held by many nations and they continue to be used.
 The danger of the proliferation of chemical and biological weapons remains despite arms control because they are relatively easy to manufacture and deploy.

 Efforts to control chemical and biological weapons began in the late 19th cent.
 The Geneva Protocol of 1925, which went into force in 1928, condemned the use of chemical weapons but did not ban the development and stockpiling of chemical weapons.
 The United States did not ratify the protocol until 1974.
 In 1990, with the end of the cold war, the United States and the Soviet Union agreed to cut their arsenals by 80% in an effort to create a climate of change that would discourage smaller nations from stockpiling and using such lethal weapons.
 In 1993 a international treaty banning the production, stockpiling (both by 2007), and use of chemical weapons and calling for the establishment of an independent organization to verify compliance was adopted.
 The agreement, which became effective in 1997, has been signed and ratified by all but a handful of nations.
-The treaty is enforced by the Organization for the Prohibition of Chemical Weapons, which is based in The Hague.
+The treaty is enforced by the Organization for the Prohibition of Chemical Weapons.
 The alleged Iraqi retention, after the Persian Gulf War cease-fire, of chemical weapons and other weapons of mass destruction was the main pretext for the 2003 U.S.-British invasion of Iraq.

 See the ongoing Stockholm International Peace Research Institute (SIPRI), The Problems of Chemical and Biological Warfare (1971–); R. Harris and J. Paxman, A Higher Form of Killing (1982); E. M. Spiers, Chemical Warfare (1986); J. B. Tucker, War of Nerves (2006).